Dans-labs/aet-dv/README.md

 * Install dependencies, in the root dir run `pnpm i`
 * Run the app dev server, e.g. `pnpm dev:eosc`
 * Visit the appropriate Dataverse site and select a dataset you can edit.
 You should see an Advanced Edit button rendered below the default editing action buttons.

+## Build and deployment
+This app features a Github Action which builds and deploys a toolkit application.
+It can be adapted for different environments and be used for different toolkit configurations/apps.